-Jimmy Matlosz is a Cinematographer, who has an organic style all his own, and a great reputation for his onset demeanor and artistry.
-He has shot 100's of commercials with an incredibly broad variety of styles for clients such as: Nike, United Airlines, Sprint, Chevy, Ford, Adidas, New Balance, Budweiser, Miller, McDonald's and Burger King to name a few.
-Jimmy has the distinction of being comfortable and skilled in many disciplines of cinematography, from comedy and dialogue spots, to sports, VFX and even tabletop.
+Jimmy Matlosz is a critically acclaimed, world renowned Cinematographer, who has an organic style all his own and a great reputation for his onset demeanor, collaborative working style and artistry.
+He has shot hundreds of commercials with an incredibly broad variety of styles for clients such as Nike, United Airlines, Sprint, Chevy, Ford, Adidas, New Balance, Budweiser, Miller, McDonald's and Burger King.
+Jimmy has the distinction of being comfortable and skilled in many facets of cinematography, from comedy and dialogue spots, to sports, VFX and even tabletop.

-Jimmy is also a published writer for several trade magazines and publications, Chairman of The Emerging Cinematographers Awards, and a consultant for various disciplines in cinematography for fellow filmmakers, as well as Arri, Dolby Labs and Panasonic.
+Jimmy has been the Chairman of The Emerging Cinematographers Awards for the past 13 years, which enables him to mentor emerging cinematographers and is also a published writer for several trade publications.
+He is a consultant for various disciplines in cinematography for fellow filmmakers, as well as for Arri, Dolby Labs and Panasonic.